mborjesson/LG-Optimus-2X-Black-Notifications/README.md

 Thanks to
 =========
-Paul at MoDaCo for sharing how to change the brightness on the touch LED buttons ! aerosoul@des1gn.de for helping me with the LG Optimus Black implementation !
+Paul at MoDaCo for sharing how to change the brightness on the touch LED buttons. aerosoul@des1gn.de for helping me with the LG Optimus Black implementation.
-Everyone who helped me out with the app during its development !
+Everyone who helped me out with the app during its development.

 Disclaimer
 ==========